gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

 ### Implementation: `Hybrid_Observables`

-This implementation computes observables by collecting the outputs of channels for GPS L1 C/A and Galileo E1B signals.
+This implementation computes observables by collecting the outputs of channels for all kind of allowed GNSS signals. **You always can use this implementation in your configuration file, since it accepts all kind of (single- or multi-band, single- or multi-constellation) receiver configurations.**

 It accepts the following parameters: